VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 While VictoriaMetrics provides an efficient solution to store and observe metrics, our users needed something fast and RAM friendly to scrape metrics from Prometheus-compatible exporters into VictoriaMetrics.
 Also, we found that our user's infrastructure are like snowflakes in that no two are alike.
-Therefore we decided to add more flexibility to `vmagent` such as the ability to push metrics instead of pulling them.
-We did our best and will continue to improve vmagent.
+Therefore we decided to add more flexibility to `vmagent` such as the ability to push metrics additionally to pulling them.
+We did our best and will continue to improve `vmagent`.

 ## Features